tmaestrini/easyGovernance/README.md

 > [!NOTE]
 > 👉 Make sure you're at least on PowerShell >7 – see dependencies section for best reference.

-Before using any fragement, either install all dependencies on your local machine:
+Before using, install all dependencies on your local machine:

 ```powershell
 Install-Module -Name powershell-yaml -Scope CurrentUser